patroni/patroni/docs/tools_integration.rst

 .. note::
     That sub-command relies on the ``barman config-switch`` command, which is in charge of overriding the configuration of a Barman server by applying a pre-defined model on top of it.
+This command is available since Barman 3.10.
     Please consult the Barman documentation for more details.

 This is an example of how you can configure Patroni to apply a configuration model in case this Patroni node is promoted to primary: